What Is The Building Block Of A Lipid

 What is cholesterol, and why is it important?

 Cholesterol is a steroid lipid that is an essential component of cell membranes and a precursor for the synthesis of steroid hormones and bile acids.
-However, high levels of cholesterol in the blood can increase the risk of heart disease.
+Still, high levels of cholesterol in the blood can increase the risk of heart disease.

 What are lipoproteins, and what do they do?